-In March 2017, we licensed our Nexafed product line to MainPointe Pharmaceuticals LLC.
-Until that time our accounts receivable arose from our sales of our Nexafed product line and represent amounts due from wholesalers in the health care and pharmaceuticals industries and from chain drug stores.
-The Company has performed a credit evaluation of its customers and we have not experienced any losses on uncollectable accounts in 2017 or 2016.
+In March 2017, we licensed our Nexafed product line to MainPointe.
+Until that time our accounts receivable arose from our sales of our Nexafed product line and represented amounts due from wholesalers in the health care and pharmaceuticals industries and from chain drug stores.